CalebL42/MyHealthAvatar/README.md

-MyHealthyAvatar is an interactive web app that evaluates your current physical and mental state and encourages you to complete daily Self-Care challenges, which is depicted through your own Avatar.
+MyHealthyAvatar is an interactive web app where you choose your own virtual avatar that evaluates your current physical and mental wellness and encourages you to complete Self-Care challenges.